eu-digital-green-certificates/dgc-api-tests/specs/gateway/Valuesets/GetValueset.md

 * get all valuesets with custom certificate
 * check that the response had an error
 * check that the response had the status code "401"

+## Check that RAT Valueset equal data of JRC Database

+The National Backend should update the RAT Valuesets from the JRC database.

+* get RAT Valuesets from JRC database
+* get RAT Valuesets from Gateway
+* check that RAT Valuesets from JRC database and Gateway match